sp-95/fuse-framework/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `fuse-framework` for local development.
-Please note this documentation assumes you already have `poetry` and `git` installed and ready to go.
+Here's how to set up **fuse-framework** for local development.
+Please note this documentation assumes you already have ``poetry`` and ``git`` installed and ready to go.

 #.
-Clone the `fuse-framework` repo locally:
+Clone the **fuse-framework** repo locally:

    .. code-block:: console

-        $ cd path_for_the_repo
         $ git clone git@github.com:sp-fm/fuse-framework.git

 #.
-Assuming you have poetry installed, you can create a new environment for your
+Assuming you have poetry installed, you can create a new environment for your local
-   local development by typing:
+   development by typing:

    .. code-block:: console